imagej/imagej.github.io/_pages/ImageJ2_Documentation_Process_Math_Equation.md

 -   Returns the the positive distance between the input floating-point value and the floating point value next larger in magnitude.

-We can compare this language to the ImageJ 1.x {% include bc content='Process | Math | Macro'%} language.
+We can compare this language to the ImageJ 1.x {% include bc path='Process | Math | Macro'%} language.
 In ImageJ 1.x the default macro for the command is defined as "v = v + 50\*sin(d/10)".
 Note that this exact string is not legal syntax in the new equation language.
 But it can now be specified as "img+50\*sin(dctr/10)".